11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 This is one of WHOOP’s big wins.

-WHOOP 5.0 ships with a redesigned power strategy and a small external charger option that lets you charge without taking the band off.
+WHOOP 5.0 ships with a redesigned power strategy and a small external charger option that lets you charge without removing the band.

 WHOOP quotes 14+ days of battery life, which real-world testers mostly confirm as a major convenience for uninterrupted sleep tracking and fewer interruptions from charging.